Ethical culture as a foundation for value creation

 expected behaviour

-how to apply the core values in practice: how do they guide our decisions?
+how to apply the core values in practice: how do they guide your decisions?

 -

-Translate your vision into clear level of commitment and direction.
+Translate your vision into a clear level of commitment and direction.
 Ambition is about how far you want to go.
-Define how seriously the organisation wants to develop its ethical culture, what it aims over time and how this contributes to your organisation, the industry, maybe even the planet?
+Define how seriously the organisation wants to develop its ethical culture, what it aims to achieve over time and how this contributes to your organisation, the industry, perhaps even society at large, the planet?

 A clear ambition clarifies: